 Whether a factory in Vietnam is run by a Chinese or Vietnamese owner, the factory still benefits from Vietnam’s prime location.
 Not only can it quickly outsource production materials and equipment from China, but it can also ship finished goods from one of the country’s many international trade ports.
 Shipping by ocean can be 6 times less expensive than by air so manufacturing in a country with several trade ports is a huge cost advantage.

-If you haven’t considered finding a manufacturer in Vietnam, our page will give you insight into the relevant costs and manufacturing dynamics that are special to Vietnam.
+If you haven’t considered sourcing in Vietnam, our page will give you insight into the relevant costs and manufacturing dynamics that are special to Vietnam.